Revision 22-3; Effective Sept. 9, 2022

 1200.1 Texas Administrative Code Medically Dependent Children Program Eligibility Requirements

-An individual, applicant or member must meet the following criteria as stated in Title 1 Texas Administrative Code (TAC) Section 353.1155 to be eligible for the Medically Dependent Children Program (MDCP):
+An individual, applicant or member must meet the following criteria stated in Title 1 Texas Administrative Code (TAC) Section 353.1155 to be eligible for the Medically Dependent Children Program (MDCP):

 - be under 21 years old;

-- meet the level of care criteria (LOC) for medical necessity (MN) for nursing facility (NF) care as determined by the Texas Health and Human Services Commission (HHSC);
+- meet the level of care criteria (LOC) for medical necessity (MN) for nursing facility (NF) care determined by the Texas Health and Human Services Commission (HHSC);

 - have an unmet need for support in the community that can be met through one or more MDCP services;

-- choose MDCP as an alternative to NF services, as described in 42 Code of Federal Regulations (CFR) Section 441.302(d);
+- choose MDCP as an alternative to NF services, described in 42 Code of Federal Regulations (CFR) Section 441.302(d);

 - not be enrolled in one of the following Medicaid Home and Community Based Services (HCBS) waiver programs approved by the Centers for Medicaid & Medicare Services (CMS):